Migrant workers working in the UK should receive equal pay to British workers doing the same job and must be paid at least the national minimum wage.

 They are protected by UK employment laws, have the right to be paid annual leave and statutory sick pay, and must pay tax and national insurance.

 Migrant workers are people who come from other countries to work in the UK.
 Migrant workers include seasonal workers, full-time and part-time employees, and contract or self-employed workers.

 Registering for a national insurance number

-To work legally in the UK all migrant workers, including those from the European Union, must register for a national insurance (NI) number.
+To work legally in the UK all migrant workers, including those from countries outside of the United Kingdom., must register for a national insurance (NI) number.
 You can start work before you have an NI number, but you will be charged emergency tax until you have one.

 Pay rates for migrant workers

 As a migrant worker you are protected by the same laws that protect other workers in the UK.
 You should receive equal pay to British workers doing the same work.

 The national living wage and national minimum wage set minimum hourly rates that employers must legally pay workers in the UK.

 The national living wage and minimum wage does not apply if you are genuinely self-employed.